cryptocj/candle_history_aggregate/README.md

   `Close time` - `Open time` ~= 60s, which means this item is the current 1m kline data for 2021-04-29 04:44:00.
 ```

-- then `3m` kline data can be generate from previous `1m` kline data
+- If the `Open time` can be divided by the period, then we can generate a new kline data.

 ```
 [1619642640000,"54473.77000000","54622.34000000","54421.76000000","54589.13000000","24.68396300",1619642699999,"1344856.59530477",1835,"12.11248400","660055.96038677","0"],
 [1619642700000,"54589.13000000","54589.14000000","54401.00000000","54421.06000000","30.72695400",1619642759999,"1673757.44562674",1803,"15.33394500","835225.62981710","0"],